 Speak with the bride, bridegroom, parents and the best man, providing advice and re-assurance that all arrangements are in place.

 Escort the bride and the person giving her away to the ceremony room.

 Arrange the bridal procession with respect to the bridesmaids on entry and the main bridal party following the service.

 Following the service, oversee the serving of the drinks to guests.

-The ceremony is very close in wording to a civil marriage with a variation in the wording where the partners provide their commitment to each other.
+The words used in the ceremony are very similar to those used in a civil marriage.
+There is a variation where the partners provide their commitment to each other.
 At the conclusion of the proceedings the partners sign a Civil Partnership Schedule.